izatwin/eventor/tests/Sprint_3_Test_Cases.md

 1. Navigate to one of your posts without an attached image
 2. Attach an image to the post and ensure it remains after a page refresh.
 3. Remove the image from the post and ensure it's gone after a page refresh.

+### Test 7: Notification Opt-In
+1. Navigate to a profile of a user (with existing posts) that you are not currently following
+2. Follow the user and enable notifications for all posts
+3. Refresh the page and view notifications, ensure you did not receive new notifications for their old posts.
+4. Create a post on the account which you opted into notifications for.
+5. Ensure that their post showed up on your client notifications list.

+### Test 8: Notification Opt-Out
+1. Navigate to a profile of a user who you are currently opted into notifications for.
+2. Opt out of notifications or unfollow the user.
+3. Ensure when they post, you do not get notified.

+### Test 9: Viewing Notifications
+1. Receive a notification from someone you have opted into notifications for.
+2. Ensure there is an indicator on the notification bell that you have unread notifications within 15 seconds.
+3. Open the notification dropdown and ensure there is an unread indicator on new notifcations you are viewing for the first time.
+Ensure that the unread icon has been removed from the notifcation bell icon.
+4. Close and reopen the notification dropdown.
+Ensure that no unread indicators remain.